 L-1A & L-1B Visas

-Generally, the spouse and minor unmarried children, under the age of 21, may apply for immigrant visas with the qualifying immigrant worker.
-Family members have to complete the required application forms, undergo medical exams, and pay the required fees.
+Generally, the spouse and minor unmarried children under the age of 21 may apply for immigrant visas with the qualifying immigrant worker.
+Family members will still have to complete the required application forms, undergo medical exams, and pay the required fees.
 In some cases, your family may also be eligible for employment in the United States.

-If you have any questions about employment-based visas for temporary or permanent workers, contact the Law Office if Nita Kundanmal today.
-The Law Office of Nita Kundanmal handles all aspects of family and employment immigration law in New Jersey, New York and throughout the United States.
+If you have any questions about employment-based visas for temporary or permanent workers, contact the Law Office of Nita Kundanmal today by calling (201) 883-9800.
+The Law Office of Nita Kundanmal handles all aspects of family and employment immigration law in New Jersey, New York, and throughout the United States.